By Danielle DeSimone

 You may know what the six branches of the military do, but what do they stand for?
 A military motto is more than just a fun saying – it is a symbol of each branch’s history and legacy of service to this nation.
 Each one is distinct, demonstrating the most important values of the Army, Marine Corps, Navy, Air Force, Coast Guard and Space Force.

 So, what are the six mottos of the military?
-Here’s a breakdown of each one:
+Here’s a breakdown of each one, as well as the USO’s.

 U.S. Army: “This We’ll Defend”